melezhik/jam/README.md

 As you can see there are some prerequisites - version, DBD::mysql, DBI - we will let pinto to take care about all of them.
-Also, let's say we store our project source code in our favourite scm, for the example given it is [SVN](http://subversion.tigris.org), jam now in prototype stage, but in the future more scms may come soon, of-course I like [git](http://git-scm.com/) too :))
+Also, let's say we store our project source code in our favourite scm, for the example given it is [SVN](http://subversion.tigris.org), jam now in prototype stage, but in the future more scms may be supported, of-course I like [git](http://git-scm.com/) too :))

     cd jam
     mkdir hello-world-example